 Deals Too Good

-If you see deals with very big discounts, it’s probably too good to be true and best to avoid.
-Check other steps and even contact the directly if needed to verify a deal.
+If you see deals with very big discounts, they’re probably too good to be true and best to avoid.
+Closely inspect images and details, check other steps and even contact the seller directly if needed to verify a deal.

 Use Trusted Payment Methods